-- Contribute to the advancement of plant science as evidenced by playing a major role in all elements of major research projects including management and leadership. - Develop a research program with potential for translation and adaptation. - Produce publications arising from scholarship and research in peer reviewed journals. - Be involved in professional activities, especially with Government and/or other relevant research partners, including membership of editorial boards, attendance and key-note presentations at conferences and seminars in the field of expertise. - Attract and actively supervise high quality postgraduate and research students. - Prepare research proposal submissions to external funding bodies. - Provide leadership in developing external research networks.
+- Contribute to the advancement of plant science as evidenced by playing a leading role in all elements of major research projects including management and leadership. - Develop a research program with potential for translation and adaptation. - Produce high-impact publications arising from scholarship and research in peer reviewed journals. - Be involved in professional activities, especially with Government and/or other relevant research partners, including membership of editorial boards, attendance and keynote presentations at conferences and seminars in the field of expertise. - Attract and actively supervise high quality postgraduate and research students. - Prepare research proposal submissions to external funding bodies for competitive and industry-based funding. - Provide leadership in developing external research networks. - Develop and drive multidisciplinary and collaborative initiatives at School, Faculty and University levels